MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/setting-wins-server-options.md

 When any WINS-enabled computer starts, it registers different kinds of services with WINS.
 Typically, the computer has a Primary and Secondary WINS address configured in the TCP/IP setup.
 If the Primary WINS address doesn't respond to the registration attempts, the computer tries the Secondary WINS address.

 When a WINS server starts, it should register its own services in its own local WINS database before it connects to other WINS servers.
 However, the WINS server might try to register services before its own WINS service starts.
-If the Primary WINS address is set to a remote WINS server, or if both the WINS addresses are set to remote WINS servers, the newly started WINS server might register its own services in the database of a remote WINS server.
+If the Primary WINS address is set to a remote WINS server, or if both the WINS addresses are set to remote WINS servers, the newly started WINS server might register its own services with a remote WINS server.
 After the local WINS service starts, the WINS server registers its services locally.
 However, this doesn't immediately remove the remote registrations.

 ### Example